 In 2010, I assumed leadership as pastor at River of Life in Lebanon, Indiana, a revitalization church.
 I worked with developing an advisory board, volunteers, core group and congregation that reached out to several hundred people over six years.
 We remodeled and relocated to larger facilities, sold two properties, and prepared the church for a bright future.
 Not only did we see a healthy congregation grow and develop, we had the opportunity to start a new Christian music festival in the area drawing over 5,500 people over a three year period.
 During this time, I served on the advisory boards for the Witham Family YMCA and Indiana Teen Challenge.
 I continued my personal growth by attending Willow Creek’s Leadership Summits, C2C Family of Churches Prophetic Conferences, YMCA Philanthropy University workshops, and the Church Life Cohorts.
 On December 6, 2010, our first baby girl, Alaina Noelle, was born.
 On May 14, 2012, our second baby girl, Lydia Nicole, was born.
 On April 18, 2014, our son, Ezra Michael was born.

 In 2016, our family transitioned back to Kokomo, Indiana.
 I help in the family business managing 115 apartments and a 140 acre farm.
 Heather taught high school Spanish at Western High School from 2015 to 2017 and is now at Northwestern High School.
 In 2018, I served on the teaching team and Heather led the children’s ministry at Oakbrook Church – Flora campus.
 In 2019, we built another 8 unit apartment building and we picked up another 6 acre property with a house on it.
-In 2020, we remodeled the house, restructured our businesses, started Affordable Living Property Management, and navigated Covid-19.
+In 2020, we remodeled the house, restructured our businesses, started Affordable Living Property Management, and navigated through the Covid-19 crisis.